 Labor

-Social Security affiliation continues to grow despite a rise in unemployment in February
+Job creation continues to grow despite the rise in unemployment in February

-Unemployment has risen for the third consecutive month in Catalonia, but remains below the levels of a year ago.
+The number of unemployed Catalans has increased for the third consecutive month, but remains below the levels of a year ago.

 A SOC OFFICE Unemployed people queue in front of the doors of an office of the Catalan Employment Service in the center of Barcelona.